 In any flock’s diet, protein is the key ingredient if they’re molting.
 Depending on their current stage and activity in life, they require this as their primary intake.
 Furthermore, feathers are regrown with 80 to 85 protein.
 Thus, it’s a no-brainer why it’s essential.

+What to feed molting chickens?
 Besides bringing the best to the table for your chickens, it’s also necessary to keep in mind what they’re demanding with the seasonal and health changes.
 Feeding the correct amount of food with a balanced nutrition and protein value will optimize their well-being and enhance their stamina against specific times of the year and life cycles.

 However, there is also a phenomenon of feeding too much protein to chickens.
 Yes, you guessed it – it’s not the best idea.
 Overfeeding protein foods will cause dehydration rapidly, which will also increase their ammonia levels.
 This can also streamline into many more issues.